Integrated health and social care - an ICS case study

 |

-In this health system, services like this develop such waste and poor outcomes due to the functional mechanistic and controlled nature and standardisation of the flow of work.
-The learning from a managers perspective was that if they truly looked at their service end to end, and that by understanding the real demand and what matters to people should drive the work that we need to do.
-Strength based.
-So, unless the systemic problems were redesigned, no amount of changing of rules, procedures, or IT system results in real sustained improvement
+In this health service, services like are typically full of such waste and poor outcomes, due to the functional mechanistic design and standardisation of the processes people are told to follow.
+The learning from the whole team was that if we redesign our services end to end, starting with understanding the real demand and what matters to people, that then drives the work process that we need to do.

 |